 Productive people aren’t afraid to delegate, outsource, automate or buy in.

 They hire a VA to do their admin tasks.
 They outsource a design project or some editing work.
-They automate their ecourses using auroresponder software or their social media sharing using online tools (I like Hootsuite and Buffer).
+They automate their ecourses using autoresponder software, or their social media sharing using online tools like Hootsuite or RecurPost.

 They use an editing software like Grammarly to check their written work.